psychopy/psychopy/docs/source/builder/components/joyButtons.rst

 Force end routine :
     If this box is checked then the :ref:`Routine <Routines>` will end as soon as one of the `allowed` buttons is pressed.

+Data
+====
+What information to save, how to lay it out and when to save it.

 Allowed buttons :
     A list of allowed buttons can be specified here, e.g. [0,1,2,3], or the name of a variable holding such a list.
 If this box is left blank then any button that is pressed will be read.
 Only `allowed buttons` count as having been pressed; any other button will not be stored and will not force the end of the Routine.
 Note that button numbers (0, 1, 2, 3, ...), should be separated by commas.